Solar photovoltaics will be in an “unassailable position” as the cheapest source of new electricity by 2050.

 - The long-term influence of the war on the pace of the energy transition is low compared with main long-term drivers of change: plunging renewables costs, electrification, and rising carbon prices

-Electricity remains the mainstay of the transition; it is growing and greening everywhere.
+Electricity will remain the mainstay of the transition; it is growing bigger and greener everywhere:

-- With an 83% share of the electricity system in 2050, renewables are squeezing the fossil share of the overall energy mix to just below the 50% mark in 2050.
+- With an expected 83% share of the electricity system in 2050, renewables are squeezing the fossil fuel share of the overall energy mix to just below the 50% mark in 2050.

-- Despite short-term raw material cost challenges, the capacity growth of solar and wind is unstoppable: by 2050 they will have grown 20-fold and 10-fold, respectively.
+- Despite short-term raw material cost challenges, the capacity growth of solar and wind is unstoppable: By 2050, they are expected to have grown 20-fold and 10-fold, respectively.

-- Hydrogen only supplies 5% of global energy demand in 2050.
+- Hydrogen will only supply 5% of global energy demand in 2050.

-- Pure hydrogen use scales in manufacturing from the early 2030s and in derivative form (ammonia, e-methanol and other e-fuels) in heavy transport from the late 2030s.
+- Pure hydrogen use will scale in manufacturing from the early 2030s and in derivative form (ammonia, e-methanol, and other e-fuels) in heavy transport from the late 2030s.

 One thing to note is that the continued and rapid proliferation of renewable energy is primarily the result of massive decreases in manufacturing and installation costs.
 Had the renewable energy industry not been able to drastically reduce these costs the way it did, none of this would be happening right now.

-In fact, last week we got a look at a new report by Lumen Energy Strategy for the California Public Utilities Commission.
+In fact, we recently got a look at a new report by Lumen Energy Strategy for the California Public Utilities Commission.
 The highlight of that report?

 California’s energy storage portfolio could yield net grid benefits of up to $1.6 billion a year now that the state is looking to expand its grid-scale battery installations.

-Folks, the only reason the state could see a net benefit of $1.6 billion is because over the past ten years, the cost to produce and install these grid-scale batteries has plummeted.
+Folks, the only reason the state could see a net benefit of $1.6 billion is because over the past 10 years, the cost to produce and install these grid-scale batteries has plummeted.

-Utilities are’t installing these things at a record pace for fun.
+Utilities aren’t installing these things at a record pace for fun.